-- There will be a search box, look for your laptop’s name from the menu and Click on tools.
+- There will be a search box.
+Look for your laptop’s name from the menu and Click on tools.

-- From the recent version locate the Global option and start downloading.
-After the downloading has been finished, go to Downloads and open.
+- Select the working system you recently installed and preferred ATK from the menu of drivers.
+From the recent version, locate the Global option and start downloading.
+After the downloading has been finished, go to Downloads and open it.

 Refresh the Existing Drivers Manually

-- There is an update button next to the touchpad driver.
+Install Driver Easy in your system and run it.
+Click on the Scan Now button.
+Your device will automatically scan now.
+There is an update button next to the touchpad driver.
 Download its correct version and manually install it.
 Also, you can try clicking on Update.
 All that will automatically start downloading the right version for the device.

-Method #5 Update Drivers using Windows
+Update Drivers using Windows

 Allowing Windows to search and install the driver required is one of the simplest solutions.
 However, its frequency of results is very less.